- The World's Ten Best Ethical Destinations - 2015

 How the List is Created

-Every year Ethical Traveler conducts a study of developing nations, from Afghanistan to Zimbabwe, to identify the world’s best travel and tourism destinations.
+To begin, Ethical Traveler conducts a survey of developing nations — from Afghanistan to Zimbabwe — to identify the world’s best travel and tourism destinations.
 We begin our research by focusing on three general categories: Environmental Protection, Social Welfare and Human Rights.
 For each of these categories we look at information past and present so that we understand not only the current state of a country, but how it has changed over time.
-This helps us select countries that are actively improving the state of their people, government and environment.
+This helps us select nations that are actively improving the state of their people, government and environment.

-In the first phase of our process, we consider country scores from a variety of databases related to one of the three categories, using information from sources like Freedom House, the Millennium Challenge Corporation, and the World Bank.
-After identifying the top performers, we turn to detailed case research, focusing on actions governments have taken over the year to improve (or in some cases, weaken) practices and circumstances in the countries.
+In this first phase of our process, we consider country scores from a variety of databases related to one of the three categories, using information from sources like Freedom House, the Millennium Challenge Corporation, Reporters Without Borders, UNICEF, GLBT resources and the World Bank.
+After identifying about two dozen “short list” performers, we turn to detailed case research, focusing on actions these governments have taken over the year to improve (or in some cases, weaken) practices and circumstances in the countries.
+This year, responding to requests from our members, we also added Animal Welfare to our list.
+Although this issue not as codified in our candidate nations as it is in fully developed countries, we found the research revealing.

 There is more to making our list, of course, than excelling in these categories.
 Each country selected as a Best Ethical Destination also offers the opportunity to experience unspoiled natural beauty, and to interact with local people and cultures in a meaningful, mutually enriching way.